actions/importer-labs/bitbucket/4-dry-run.md

 4. View the converted workflows:
     - Find `tmp/dry-run/actions-importer/react-deploy/.github/workflows` in the file explorer pane in your codespace.
-    - Click `default.yml` to open the workflow that runs on all pushes to branches that are not master.
+    - Click `default.yml` to open the workflow that was generated for the __default__ start condition.
-    - Click `branches-master.yml` to open workflow that run on pushes to master.
+    - Click `branches-master.yml` to open workflow that was generated for the __master branch__ start condition.

 ## Inspect the output files